mherwig/justincase/README.md

 justincase
 ==========

+** NOTE: This project is dead/currently not worked on

 A Node.js script that kicks and bans player from multiplayer games using rcon based on (steam) profile metrics.

 *Note: This project is in a very early and experimental stage.*